alvadub/midi-on-scoops/README.md

 When calling `midi` it will use `timidity` as default for MIDI playback.

+- If you specify a file, it will be loaded an played.
+E.g. `midi sample.txt`
+- Opening a directory will watch and play on any changes.
+E.g. `midi music/src`

 Use a different player by appending the arguments:

 ```bash
 $ midi music/src fluidsynth music/sf2/PC51f.sf2
 # under the hood it will be called as `fluidsynth music/sf2/PC51f.sf2 path/to/generated_midi_file.mid`
 ```

-If you specify a file, it will be loaded an played.

-Opening a directory will watch and play on any changes.